Strictly viewers left "emotional" by "unbelievable" Chris McCausland

 The Saturday night favourite certainly did not disappoint, with emotional returns from beloved pros Amy Dowden and Aljaz Skorjanec, as well as a record-breaking score for JLS’ JB Gill.

-The 47-year-old, who lost his sight at the age of 22 due to a devastating hereditary condition, received a much-deserved standing ovation for his Cha-cha-cha debut with Dianne Buswell.
+The 47-year-old comic, who lost his sight at the age of 22 due to a devastating hereditary condition, received a much-deserved standing ovation for his cha-cha-cha debut with Dianne Buswell.

 Judge Anton Du Beke dubbed the dance “one of the most extraordinary things I’ve seen in my entire life”.